jessynd/electionProject/research/bigQuestions.md

 ##Functionality

 10. How can we facilitate voting?
-11. What would be useful to voters?
+11. What would be useful to overcoming voter obstacles?
 12. What are the obstacles to voting?